 Our Favorite Riding Toys Include:

-Little Tikes Go and Grow Giraffe: Offers adjustable seat, steering and wide front wheel base for stability as child gains strength and stability!
+Little Tikes Go and Grow Dinosaur: Offers adjustable seat, steering and wide front wheel base for stability as child gains strength and stability!

 Skip Hop 3 in 1: Fun and engaging ride on toy which can be easily converted from riding toy, to push toy & even to scooter as child grows!